ragavendra/portfolio/index.md

 Tools: MS Visual Studio 2017<br>
 Platform: C#<br>
 Description:<br>
-_API automation_
+_Test case migration tool_
+ - Developed a tool to migrate the test cases from qTest to VSTS in the Azure.

  - Implementing/ setting up tests framework for API automation testing.
 API tests for migration to Azure cloud.
 Checking the API call response status, data comparison and responses verification with integration testing.
 Machine learning generated data was tested for accuracy and validity, say for the bus arrival times at a particular bus stop.

-_Test case migration tool_
- - Developed a tool to migrate the test cases from qTest to VSTS in the Azure.

-_Selenium web automation developer_
  - Updating the existing Selenium web automation test framework for the UI web tests development.
 UI tests for Smoke/ regression testing after each release.

 ---